 Puzzles help kids develop spatial reasoning, hand-eye coordination, memory, and recall.
 They also encourage teamwork, cooperation, and sharing.

 The old standby in most classrooms.
 Kids can’t seem to get enough of board games.
-Check out Amazon’s list of best board games for the classroom, including Guess Who, Scrabble, Blokus, and more.
+Check out our list of best board games for the classroom, including Guess Who, Scrabble, Blokus, and more.
 Tip: Keep your eye out for board games at garage sales and thrift stores.

 Quick and easy to set up, card games are a great opportunity for kids to learn about taking turns, strategy, and following rules.
 Some perennial favorites: Uno, War, and Go Fish.
-You can also sneak in some math and language arts card games that teach kids skills while they play.
+You can also sneak in some language arts and math card games that teach kids skills while they play.

 Here is a desktop version of Corn Hole, using disks instead of beanbags, for just $10.